Physical Therapy And Low Back Pain: What You Need To Know

 What To Expect From a Physical Therapy Session

-Under current US treatment guidelines, patients suffering from most types of low back pain are often given a referral for 4 weeks of physical therapy.
-Your first physical therapy visit generally consists of 3 parts: history, examination, and evaluation.
-Your physical therapist will then conduct a thorough examination and assessment and work with you to develop goals to help you improve function.
+Your physical therapist will then do a thorough examination and assessment and work with you to develop goals to help you improve your function.

 Types of Treatments used by Physical Therapists

-Benefits of PT
+Benefits of Physical Therapy

-Research has shown that starting PT as soon as possible after experiencing acute low back pain, saves patients money, and reduces the need for medications and surgery.
+Research has shown that starting PT as soon as possible after experiencing acute low back pain saves patients money and reduces the need for medications and surgery.

 The results of the study found that those who visited a physical therapist first were 89 percent less likely to receive an opioid prescription; 28 percent less likely to need imaging tests like a computed tomography (CT) scan or magnetic resonance imaging (MRI); and 15 percent less likely to visit an emergency room.